carlotagillard/carlotagillard.github.io/projects/IDC.md

   </figure>
 </div>

+QTI line sensors: Three sensors (left, centre, right) measured RC discharge time in microseconds (anything under 400 microseconds counted as white).
+We tuned this threshold directly against the lighting on our course.

-Three QTI sensors read the surface beneath the robot.
-Each reading is thresholded and collapsed to one bit, and the three bits combine into a single integer:
+State calculation: Readings were thresholded and collapsed into a single integer state:

     state = 4·(left) + 2·(centre) + 1·(right)

-Eight possible states from one line of arithmetic.
-State 5, white-black-white, means centred, so drive straight.
-States 1 and 3 mean the robot has drifted right, so nudge left; 4 and 6 mean the opposite.
-State 0, all three black, is a crossbar.
-State 7, all three white, means the line has ended.

-The crossbar handler branches on a running count rather than on sensor input, because each of the seven crossbars means something different: five scan points, one departure point, one finish.

-### Sensing

-**QTI line sensors.** Three sensors mounted left, centre and right.
-Each one is read by charging the pin high, flipping it to input, and timing the decay in microseconds, which is the standard RC discharge measurement.
-Anything under 400 microseconds counts as white.
-[Say whether you took 400 from the lab manual or tuned it against the lighting on your course.
-If you tuned it, that is the most interesting sentence in this section.]
+- State 5 (White-Black-White): Centred, drive straight.
+- States 1 & 3: Drifted right, nudge left.
+- States 4 & 6: Drifted left, nudge right.
+- State 0 (All black): Crossbar detected.
+- State 7 (All white): Line ended.

-Steering corrections are deliberately small: the turn commands sit at 1475 and 1525 microseconds against a 1500 microsecond neutral, so the robot converges back onto the line rather than oscillating across it.
+Steering: Corrections were kept intentionally small.
+Turn commands sat at 1475 and 1525 microseconds against a 1500-microsecond neutral, preventing oscillation across the line.

-**RFID.** At each of the first five crossbars the robot stops, flashes a colour unique to that crossbar on its onboard RGB LED, and polls the RFID reader.
-A card present sets `position` to the current crossbar number and blinks the external LED green; no card blinks it red.
-That two-colour feedback made it possible to tell from across the room whether a scan had succeeded, which mattered during testing.
+RFID: At the first five crossbars, the robot stopped, flashed a unique onboard RGB LED colour, and polled the RFID reader.
+A card present set 'position' to that crossbar number and blinked the external LED green; no card blinked it red—providing instant visual feedback across the room.
+That two-color feedback made it possible to tell from across the room whether a scan had succeeded, which mattered during testing.

-[What was actually encoded on the tags, and why only one of the five crossbars had a card for any given bot.]
+Data encoding: Each tag encoded specific positional data, designed so that only one of the five crossbars held a card for any given bot.

 ### Wireless coordination